ledwards/ledwards/README.md

 I'm a Partner at [Root Ventures](https://root.vc) ([GitHub](https://github.com/rootvc)) in San Francisco focused on investing in Seed-stage companies working on what I call [hard software](https://lee.af/what-is-hard-software) - tools and services for developers, data scientists & engineers, and other technical folks; as well as startups where AI & machine learning are the core technology.
 I love working with software engineers of all kinds.
 If your founding team are great engineers, and that's a good thing, because you're going to need it for what you're building - we'd love to talk to you.

+### What I invest in
+- We invest in hard tech [(What does that mean?)](https://lee.af/hard-tech/)
+- ...at the seed stage (or pre-seed, or post-seed.)
+- I often ask these [questions](https://lee.af/what-is-hard-software/) before investing.
+- This is how I think about the [developer tools](https://twitter.com/terronk/status/1286774556317818880) and [gamedev tools](https://twitter.com/terronk/status/1298084339037528064) industries.

 ### Companies I work with

 🌊 [__Meroxa__](https://meroxa.io) ([GitHub](https://github.com/meroxa), [Docs](https://docs.meroxa.com/docs)) is the easy button for data engineering.
 The first suite of products builds real-time data streams between data sources like relational databases and data sinks like enterprise data warehouses.
 Meroxa's user experience is heavily inspired by Heroku, where Co-Founder/CEO [DeVaris Brown](https://github.com/devarismeroxa) was Director of Developer Experience (DX).